VCCT-WEDE5020-2025-G2/Part-1-Khensane-Mhlongo-ST10478231/README.md

 # References List
-*This reference list is for the website and for the images references will be in the content pdf Thewheelchairguy, 2020.
+This reference list is for the website and for the images references will be in the content pdf

+* Thewheelchairguy, 2020.
 How to make a box in html. [video online] Available at: <https://www.youtube.com/shorts/LwCldTVmqKY> [Accessed 28 September 2025].
-CSSNotesForProffesionals. [pdf] CSSNotesForProffesionals.
+* CSSNotesForProffesionals. [pdf] CSSNotesForProffesionals.
 Available at: <https://books.goalkicker.com/CSSBook/> [Accessed 28 September 2025].

+* Build a lightbox in vanilla JavaScript, part 1 (n.d.)
+YouTube video, YouTube, available at: https://www.youtube.com/watch?v=K2Kt3EdvaZA
+ (Accessed: 1 November 2025).

+* Programming with Mosh (2020) JavaScript DOM Tutorial #18 – DOMContentLoaded Event.
+YouTube video, 17 March.
+Available at: https://www.youtube.com/watch?v=G5Or47gPH-4
+ (Accessed: 1 November 2025).

+* dcode (n.d.)
+Creating a Stylish Search Bar for Your Website: HTML & CSS Tutorial.
+YouTube video, available at: https://youtu.be/f6ocDCkCmhM?si=NLJzmj4jRm3ylzhL
+ (Accessed: 1 November 2025).

+*ime creative (n.d.)
+How to add Google Maps to Website | HTML CSS.
+YouTube video, available at: https://youtu.be/0F-p2cUdibU?si=b1M9IQV5NO5F2QRk
+ (Accessed: 1 November 2025).